-David and Marj were accepted again by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
-David is listed for in the Pottery section, and Marj is listed in the Clothing section.
+For the third time, David and Marj were accepted by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
+David is listed for in the Pottery section, and Marj is listed in the Textiles section.

 We are a group of mid-1700s historical reenactors who sell handmade reproductions of historical artifacts, including French colonial pottery, glass beads, quilts, ladies’ patchwork pockets, and gentlemen’s banyans.

-Since 2018, la Compagnie des Beaux Eaux has sponsored 18th-century French re-enactor events at the Ft.
+Since 2018, la Compagnie des Beaux Eaux has co-sponsored 18th-century French re-enactor events at the Ft.
 Ouiatenon Blockhouse, a property near West Lafayette, Indiana, owned by the Tippecanoe County Historical Association.

 On March 7, re-enactors from several states gathered at the “Sucre d’Erable a Ouiatenon” to reduce maple syrup into maple sugar, a practice common in this area during the mid-18th century when French habitants frequented the original Ft.
 Ouiatenon.
 The French learned this skill from regional Native Americans.